netscaler/automation-toolkit/Examples/Offline_LAS_Licensing/ansible_collections_netscaleradc/readme.md

 | FIPS VPX | `FIPS VPX 5000 Premium` |

 > **Note:** The exact entitlement name must match what is listed for your account in LAS.
 The module validates this against your customer entitlements at runtime.

+#### Restricted Mode

+When `restricted_mode: true` is set, the module uses an alternative LAS import endpoint that does **not** require uploading the full activation request package file.
+Instead it extracts the `lsid` and `pubkey` fields from the package and sends those directly to the LAS restricted import API.
+Use this when outbound file uploads to Citrix Cloud are blocked or not permitted in your environment.

 #### FIPS Notes